-The first few months of life with your new baby is often a challenging but incredibly exciting time for parents.
+The first few months of life with your new baby can be a challenging but incredibly exciting time for parents.
 Once you start to settle into life with your baby, you may notice that your baby’s head shape has started to appear flatter on one side or at the back of the head.
-If you have started to research online for answers in regards to your baby’s head shape, the terms flat head syndrome, plagiocephaly, and brachycephaly may have popped up, but these can be understandably confusing for parents who have never come across this terminology before.
+If you have researched online for answers in regards to your baby’s head shape, the terms flat head syndrome, plagiocephaly, and brachycephaly may have popped up, but these can be understandably confusing for parents who have never come across this terminology before.

 To make all of this information easier to digest and to help you to find the answers you are looking for, this informative guide will explain the next steps to take once you notice that your baby has a flat head.
 But firstly, let’s start from the beginning…